Order Events

 Order Automator processes your rules based on the Event that occurs on orders.

-Example: If you create a rule to tag an order and set the event to New order, this rule will only get checked when a new order comes in.
+Example: If you create a rule to tag an order and set the event to New order, this rule will only get checked when a new order comes in, and will tag the order if the rule matches.

 Available Events

-• New order = Triggers when a new order is created in your Shopify store.
-This is the default event and works for most use cases.
+- New order = Triggers 10 seconds after a new order is created in your Shopify store.

-• Ignores updates in the first 30 seconds after an order is created (otherwise this would trigger every time a new order gets created too).
+- Ignores order updates in the first 30 seconds after an order is created (otherwise this would trigger every time a new order gets created too).

 Things to Know

-• If you'd like a different trigger that's not available, contact us, we regularly do customizations and add new features.
+- If you'd like a different trigger that's not available, contact us, we're always looking to create more solutions for you